Understanding the Risks and Downsides of Over-Automation

 Privacy and Data Security

 The widespread use of technology also raises concerns about privacy and data security.
 With automation comes increased data collection and storage, which can expose individuals to privacy breaches and misuse of their personal information.
-The collection and analysis of vast amounts of data require robust protocols to protect individuals' privacy and prevent unauthorized access.
+The collection and analysis of vast amounts of data require strict protocols to protect individuals' privacy and prevent unauthorized access.
 Striking a balance between leveraging data for technological advancements and safeguarding individual privacy is crucial in an increasingly digital world.

 Moral Responsibility